flowtoolz/Flowlist/Business Intelligence/Marketing/texts.md

 # Flowlist AppStore Description

-## Version 1.6.0
+## Version 1.6.1

-Flowlist is an elegant self-management tool optimized for total creative focus.
+Flowlist is an elegant writing and self-management tool optimized for total creative focus.
 Hierarchical lists make it as simple and adaptable as a box of legos.
 Organize your thoughts and your life in a state of flow!

 Watch a 30 second video at www.flowlistapp.com
 It shows an old version but still illustrates the idea.